NCAS-CMS/cf-python-docs/README.md

 # cf-python-docs
 Archive store of built HTML documentation for old versions of cf-python

+:warning: Note: this is archived documentation and not intended as the canonical source for the latest version (though the archived copy should be identical to the canonical one). **To view the latest version of the cf-python documentation, always go to https://ncas-cms.github.io/cf-python/**.

 ### Background

-This repository is designed to house built i.e. HTML-format files defining the content of the built documentation for older, i.e. not the latest, versions of the [cf-python](https://github.com/NCAS-CMS/cf-python) library.
+This repository is designed to house built i.e. HTML-format files defining the content of the built documentation for all versions of the [cf-python](https://github.com/NCAS-CMS/cf-python) library.

 Note that the contents of this directory, namely the built HTML documntation